Skip to main content

 (j) Any other community service the facility provides to non-residents that it specifically identifies.

-(4) Services for residential care facility non-residents: A residential care facility may check any of the following boxes that describe a specialized service the residential care facility makes available to non-residents in affiliation with the residential care facility:
+(4) Services for residential care facility non-residents: A residential care facility may indicate whether it provides any of the following specialized services to non-residents:

 (a) Adult day care.